 Some people work better with music, and others work best after a walk.
 Find a ritual that gets your brain and body prepared for work mode and use it.

-Some professionals use visualization exercises, meditation, or mantras to get them ready to face a workday.
+Some professionals use visualisation exercises, meditation, or mantras to get them ready to face a workday.

 You can imagine yourself as a successful entrepreneur or chilling on the beach.
 You can even try telling yourself you are a "productivity rockstar," or "the smartest, best, most clever person ever."
 Use what works — no judgment.